tattler-community/tattler-community/docs/source/templatedesigners/email.rst

 Use **MJML** if you want to:

+- Avoid dealing with the quirks of email HTML rendering (inconsistent CSS support, broken layouts, etc.).
 - Get responsive emails that render well across all email clients without extra effort.
-- Avoid dealing with the quirks of email HTML rendering (inconsistent CSS support, broken layouts, etc.).
 - Write clean, readable markup and let the compiler handle the cross-client workarounds.
+- Get instant :ref:`browser-based previews <testing/livepreview:Browser-based previews with MJML>` as you edit, using the MJML VS Code extension or online editor.

 Use **HTML** if you: